Zvi Galil

-Zvi Galil (צבי גליל; born June 26, 1947) is an Israeli-American computer scientist and mathematician.
-Galil served as the President of Tel Aviv University from 2007 through 2009.
+Zvi Galil (צבי גליל; born June 26, 1947) is an Israeli-American computer scientist.
+He has served as the dean of the Columbia University School of Engineering and as president of Tel Aviv University from 2007 through 2009.
 From 2010 to 2019, he was the dean of the Georgia Institute of Technology College of Computing.

 His research interests include the design and analysis of algorithms, computational complexity and cryptography.
 He has been credited with coining the terms stringology and sparsification.
-He has published over 200 scientific papers and is listed as an ISI highly cited researcher.

 Early life and education

-Zvi Galil was born in Tel Aviv in Mandatory Palestine in 1947.
+Galil was born in Tel Aviv in Mandatory Palestine in 1947.
 He completed both his B.Sc.
 (1970) and his M.Sc.
-(1971) in applied mathematics, both summa cum laude, at Tel Aviv University before earning his Ph.D. in Computer Science at Cornell in 1975 under the supervision of John Hopcroft.
+(1971) in applied mathematics, both summa cum laude, at Tel Aviv University.
+In 1975, he earned his Ph.D. in computer science at Cornell University under the supervision of John Hopcroft.
 He then spent a year working as a post-doctorate researcher at IBM's Thomas J. Watson Research Center in Yorktown Heights, New York.